opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To include or exclude an audio when scrubbing the audio with the current frame cursor**

-    Click the camera stand toggle ( |Toonz71_258| ) on the upper right corner of the column header.
+    Click the camera stand toggle (|camera_stand|) on the upper right corner of the column header.
 If you right-click the toggle you can select commands from a menu that opens that let you affect several columns at the same time.

 .. tip:: **To include or exclude the audio column contents from the rendering:**

-    Click the render toggle ( |Toonz71_259| ) on the upper right corner of the column header.
+    Click the render toggle (|preview|) on the upper right corner of the column header.
 If you right-click the toggle you can select commands from a menu that opens that let you affect several columns at the same time.

 .. tip:: **To lock or unlock a column contents:**

-    Click the lock toggle ( |Toonz71_260| ) on the upper right corner of the column header (button on the right).
+    Click the lock toggle (|lock|) on the upper right corner of the column header (button on the right).
 If you right-click the toggle you can select commands from a menu that opens that let you lock or unlock several columns at the same time.